citizensadvice/page-fragmentor/README.md

 ### Styling fragmented elements

-If an element is split across a page then the attribute `data-fragemented-start="true"` will be added to the initial part, and `data-fragemented-end="true"` will be added to the second part.
+If an element is split across a page then the attribute `data-fragmented-start="true"` will be added to the initial part, and `data-fragmented-end="true"` will be added to the second part.

 Use this to modify, for example borders or padding.